 How are you funded?

 We are solely funded by private donations, grants, and fundraising events.
-Details about making a donation can be found on our Funding page.
+Details about making a donation can be found on our Donate page.

 For Frosted Funding, what is considered "low income?"

 Low income is determined by the current year's state income limits as part of the Department of Housing and Community Development.

 How can I help Frosted Faces Foundation?

 We have varying needs depending on the week!
 We all work as a team to accomplish each task to support the mission.
 The best way to offer your help is to email us at email@example.com and talk to us directly and go to our Volunteer page to fill out an application!
 We love new ideas too!